How To Reupholster Window Valances

 The original window curtains matched the RV interior in color, pattern and ugliness.

 After we renovated the inside I had these great plans of making beautiful curtains for all the windows.
 So fabric shopping I went - back to Foam and Fabric (where I got the fabric for the dinette seats and the couch).
 I wasn't sure what I was looking for but I figured out pretty quickly what I didn't want.

 This section of fabrics confused me while browsing in Foam and Fabric.
 Who considers these iridescent and tinsel-shiny fabrics to be bridal material?

 My initial plan was that I would make cool rods and sew curtains for all the windows.
-But after trying to figure out what my "cool" curtain rods were going to be I realized that I didn't have the time to figure it out, to find the material I wanted and actually make them.
-So Jerud and I decided that we would reuse the original window valances and blinds in the main room, after reupholstering the valances, and I would make curtains for the bedroom.
+But after trying to figure out what my "cool" curtain rods were going to be I realized that I didn't have the time to figure it out, find the material I wanted, and actually make them.
+So Jerud and I decided that we would reuse the original window valances (reupholstered) and I'd make curtains for the bedroom.

 After a lot of browsing I found a pattern that I love - Nate Berkus' Warham Black/Bone.
-Figured out that I would need 3 yards of fabric to make curtains for the bedroom and then realized it would cost over $75 for fabric (and this is 50% off the original price!).
+I figured out I'd need 3 yards of fabric to make curtains for the bedroom and then realized it would cost over $75 for fabric (and this is 50% off the original price!).
 Um, yeah, no.

-So bedroom curtains are on hold for now.
-But I got the valances done.
-Below is a quick recap of how I reupholstered them.
+The bedroom curtains are on hold for now.
+But I got the valances done and below is a quick recap of how I reupholstered them.

 - Two staplers and staples: to staple the fabric to the valances.